University Policy #1040

 The following definitions apply for the purpose of this policy:

-Student means an individual currently or formerly enrolled or registered at Metropolitan State, applicants for enrollment or registration at Metropolitan State, or individuals who receive shared time educational services from Metropolitan State.
+Student means an individual currently or formerly enrolled or registered at Metropolitan State, or applicants for enrollment or registration at Metropolitan State.

 Educational data or education records means information recorded in any form directly related to an individually identifiable student collected, created, received, maintained or disseminated by Metropolitan State or by a person acting for the Metropolitan State.